This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Autocratic personalities, men, narcissists and individuals high in power are more likely to administer loyalty tests

-Lover: in seduction and dating strategies, a lover is a man who is not available or for a relationship, but can be good for sex.
+Lover: in seduction and dating strategies, a lover is a man who is not available or for a relationship, but can be good for sex and short-term dating.

-Women lust after but high-quality lovers but know that they cannot turn him into a boyfriend, so they have no reason to play Madonna games, and will sleep with him very quickly.
+Women lust after high-quality lovers but know that they cannot turn them into boyfriends, so they have no reason to play Madonna games, and will sleep with him very quickly.

 Note: Most people reading on lover strategies focus on high-quality lovers only.
 They forget that there are also low-quality lovers and average-quality lovers who don’t get that much sex or are only able to get average quality girls from bars and clubs.